kohjx/ctf101-web/lessonplan.md

 Execution after Redirect (EAR)
 ==============================
-Execution after Redirect (EAR) is an attack where attacker can ignore redirects and try to get content not intended for the user.
+Execution after Redirect (EAR) is an attack where an attacker can ignore redirects and try to get content not intended for the user.
 Let's consider the following code
 ```php
 $current_user = get_current_user ();
 if (!$current_user ->is_admin())